 Shop the finest collection of Wedding Invitations in every color, style, shape, and design you could imagine.

 Is It Rude To Send Wedding Invitations Early?

 Sending wedding invitations out early is not against any recognized wedding etiquette or considered rude, but it is not advised from a practical perspective.
 You can lose the intended effect they are supposed to have.

-Or you might latter discover certain guests needing to change the response as the event draws closer (as they work through their schedule).
+Or you might later discover certain guests need to change their response as the event draws closer (as they work through their schedule).

 Ultimately, it is not rude, it is just poor form and one that is not likely to work out in the best interests of you as a couple and for your guests.